LAST UPDATED – May 12 2021

-Time to start thinking about whether you would like to take advantage of the $25,000 (increased from $20,000 on 29th January, 2019) immediate tax deduction before the end of the financial year.
-Though it will still be available in the 2019-2020 financial year.
+Time to start thinking about whether you would like to take advantage of the $150,000 (increased from $20,000 on 29th January, 2019) immediate tax deduction before the end of the financial year.
+Though it will still be available up to 30th June, 2023.

 The full detail on how this works is below but let’s start with a great trick to get your interest.